Kaardal88/express-skeleton/README.md

 ## This is my Express project skeleton.

 It is a template which has some dependencies and devDependencies installed.
-It also contains some files and folders structure.
+It also contains some files and folder structure + some example code you can delete if not needed.

 ## How to use